eagle840/katacoda-labs/calico/step5.md

 Take a quick look at the Ip's on the pods on node01 and master `k get pods -o wide`{{execute}}

+## Troubleshooting

-## Here are a couple of tools to help you play around with the enviroment:
+Here are a couple of tools to help you play around with the enviroment:

 #### BusyBox:
 "BusyBox combines tiny versions of many common UNIX utilities into a single small executable"  [Docker Hub](https://hub.docker.com/_/busybox)